mistval/fpersist/README.md

 ## Motivation

-This is inspired by [node-persist](https://www.npmjs.com/package/node-persist) which I moved away from due to its lack of support for multiple-readers/single-writer locking (the absense of which can potentially lead to database corruption) and functional edits (the absence of which can potentially lead to lost information).
-This library is meant to improve on that while maintaining a very similar interface.
+FPersist is inspired by [node-persist](https://www.npmjs.com/package/node-persist) which I am moving away from due to its lack of support for multiple-readers/single-writer locking (the absense of which can potentially lead to database corruption) and functional edits (the absence of which can potentially lead to lost information).
+This library is meant to improve on that while maintaining a very similar (but presently more limited) interface.

 Consider the following code using node-persist: